ron190/jsql-injection/README.md

 This software is developed using open source libraries like [Spring](https://spring.io), [Spock](http://spockframework.org) and [Hibernate](https://hibernate.org), and it uses platform [Travis CI](https://travis-ci.org) for continuous integration.

-Program is tested in the cloud on Travis CI using Java 8 through 13 and against databases MySQL, PostgreSQL, SQLite, Neo4j, SQL Server, Db2 and H2.
-Source code is open to pull request and to contribution to multi-threading, devops, optimization, unit and integration tests.
+Program stability is tested in the cloud on Travis CI using Java 8 through 13 and against dockerized databases MySQL, PostgreSQL, Neo4j, SQL Server, Db2, CUBRID and in memory databases HSQLDB, H2, Derby and SQLite.
+Source code is open to pull requests and to contributions to any subject like multi-threading, devops, optimization, unit and integration tests.

 [![Twitter Follow](https://img.shields.io/twitter/follow/ron190jsql.svg?style=social&label=ron190)](https://twitter.com/ron190jsql)<br>
 [![Java 8 to 15](https://img.shields.io/badge/Java-8%20to%2013-orange)](http://www.oracle.com/technetwork/java/javase/downloads/)